The Evolved History

 Nematoda: Roundworms

-In Nematoda, there is one less muscle set but four nerve cords in the nerve ladder instead of two, with the rungs connecting to make a circular shape.
+In Nematoda, there is one less muscle set but four nerve cords—two lateral, a dorsal, and a ventral cord—in the nerve ladder instead of two.
+The rungs of the ladder connect to make multiple circular shapes.
 This nerve ring structure is useful to roundworms because it allows them to move more precisely despite having few muscles than the flatworms.

 Annelida: Segmented Worms